Live! Casino & Hotel Maryland: After opening

+Since full completion in September 2012, Live!
+Casino & Hotel has about 380,000 sq. ft. of floor space and 4,750 gaming slots.
+Live!
+Casino & Hotel is a free-standing facility, separated from Arundel Mills by the inner mall ring road.

+The casino is within walking distance of the food court entrance.
+Live!
+Casino & Hotel includes a 5,000-space parking structure at Arundel Mills with a "smart park" green-and-red-light space availability feature, such as the system used at nearby BWI Airport.
+Parking is available free of charge during all mall hours for Arundel Mills shoppers.

 In December 2012, Maryland Live! transitioned to being open 24 hours a day, 365 days a year.
 In April 2013, Maryland Live! debuted 122 table games to complement its electronic games and slot machines.
 A 52-table poker room opened in August 2013.

 A 310-room hotel and conference center opened on June 6, 2018, on a site adjacent to the casino building.
+In 2019, The Hall at Live! concert venue (stylized as The HALL at Live!) officially opened, replacing the Live!
+Center Stage.

 In December 2021, Cordish sold the land and buildings to Gaming and Leisure Properties (GLP) in a leaseback transaction for $1.14 billion in cash, stock, and assumed debt.
 Cordish would pay $75 million of annual rent for the property.
+On June 4, 2026, Louis Vuitton sued Cordish for "ripping off" the company's logo on the casino hotel's bags and other merchandise for members earning casino rewards.